IOS 9: 3D Touch

 On the iPhone 6s and iPhone 6s Plus, a touch-sensitive display feature called 3D Touch is incorporated into iOS 9.
 It is similar to Force Touch, which can be found on the trackpad of some Apple MacBook computers.
 Quick Actions and shortcuts are added to apps that support the 3D Touch feature and are triggered by pressing slightly harder on the app icon.
 It also introduces actions known as Peek and Pop, which lets users firmly hold to preview ("Peek") any kind of content in a hovering window, before they optionally apply more pressure to enter ("Pop") the content into full view.

 The taptic engine in the iPhone 6S provides haptic feedback each time users press the screen harder.

 Battery

-iOS 9 comes with two important battery-saving updates.
-When a phone has been placed face-down, the screen will not light up upon receiving notifications.
-Apple has also added Low Power Mode, which modifies the amount of energy dedicated to background services and animations.
-For example, background app refresh and push email are paused during Low Power Mode.
-When a phone reaches 20% battery level, users are automatically prompted to turn on Low Power Mode, which changes the color of the battery icon in the top row status bar on the screen to yellow.
-When the battery goes higher than the 80% level, Low Power Mode automatically turns back off.
+iOS 9 introduces two important battery-saving updates.
+When a phone is placed face-down, the screen will not wake for notifications.
+Apple also added Low Power Mode, which restricts the amount of energy consumed by limiting background services such as background app refresh and push email, limiting animations, as well as lowering screen brightness, screen refresh rate, and volume.
+When the battery level reaches 20% users are prompted to enable Low Power Mode.
+When charging, Low Power Mode is automatically disabled once the battery level reaches 80%.
+While enabled, Low Power Mode changes the color of the battery icon in the status bar to yellow.